Top 10 Best Luxury Namibia Safari Lodges & Camps

 7. Mowani Mountain Camp (Damaraland)

-Mowani Mountain Camp is a beautiful camp close to Twyfelfontein in the Damaraland region
+Mowani Mountain Camp is a beautiful camp close to Twyfelfontein

 Seeming to merge with the rugged outcrops of Damaraland, Mowani Mountain Camp has magnificent safari tents that manage a rare combination of intimacy as well as expansive views from the private terraces.
-Wherever you are in camp, the feeling is one of being very much a part of nature.
+Wherever you are in camp, the feeling is one of being part of nature.
 The stars at night have to be seen to be believed.
-Fine dining, a pool, and warm, personal service are also very much a part of staying here.
+Fine dining, a pool, and warm, personal service are all very much a part of staying here.
 You are also close to the world-famous rock art of Twyfelfontein.

-9. Ongava Tented Camp (Ongava Private Game Reserve)
+9. Ongava Tented Camp (Ongava Private GR)

 10. &Beyond Sossusvlei Desert Lodge (Sossusvlei)